dickeyf/darkstarPortal-client/README.md

 # Darkstar-portal-client

+The goal of this project is to create a web frontend to the Darkstar server which allows administrators to do various admin task, and allows players to administer their account and characters.

+# Collaborating

-This README outlines the details of collaborating on this Ember application.
+This section outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## License

+This project is licensed as GPL V3.

 ## Prerequisites